gillesev/DDD-GillesE/src/code/framework/README.md

-### Framework
+### Shared Kernel Framework
-This is a cross cutting concern set of libraries that represent shared models.
+This is a cross cutting concern set of libraries that represent shared models, e.g. shared kernels.

 Ideally this framework should be semVer versioned+published as Nuget packages to be consumed by feature/domain teams.
-In this implementation, we will use project references.
+In this simplified implementation, we will use project references.